Is this topic for you?

 What are the symptoms?

-back pain can cause a range of symptoms.
+Depending on the cause, low back pain can cause a range of symptoms.
 The pain may be dull or sharp.
 It may be in one small area or over a broad area.
 You may have muscle spasms.

 Low back pain can also cause leg symptoms, such as pain, numbness, or tingling, often extending below the knee.